pro-football-focus/pypff/README.md

 See the [PFF FC API Documentation](https://fc-staging.pff.com/docs).
 This documentation also includes PFF FC’s data specification.

 ## API Sandbox Environment
-PFF FC offers a Sandbox environment which provides convenient access to one league of your choosing, completely free of charge.
+PFF FC offers a Sandbox environment which provides convenient access to one competition of your choosing, completely free of charge.
 The Sandbox is a test environment.
 As part of your access and use of the Sandbox you acknowledge that you have read, understood and agree to all terms of the [User Agreement](https://github.com/pro-football-focus/pypff/blob/main/docs/PFF%20API%20SANDBOX%20ENVIRONMENT%20USER%20AGREEMENT.pdf).

 ## Installation
 Use your unique PFF FC API key or request an API key to PFF FC’s free-forever Sandbox environment by emailing fchelp@pff.com.